juliantoro91/RokuFirstTests-AmorphousGridAndInstagrid/Dioramas/README.txt

 This is a kind of amorphous grid.
-I specify by a JSON the position (X and Y), height, and width of each item.
+I specified by a JSON file the position (X and Y), height, and width of each item.